macosten/SwiftBasic-Core/README.md

 * LIST lists the variables in memory (or, more accurately, passes the list to a delegate), not the program itself.

+* Arrays are not supported - instead, there are dictionaries (because swift makes using them easier).
+You can use them just as you would an array, if you want.

 Usage notes:

 * Some sort of care should be taken when considering programs that do not terminate on their own.